StarlingXWeb/starlingx-website/src/pages/blog/starlingx-oran-notification-for-ptp.md

 In previous blog posts, we have explored how Precision Time Protocol is supported and configured in StarlingX.
 Once a system is configured to synchronize time from a local GNSS source or external PTP Grandmaster clock and workloads are deployed that depend on precise timing, a new challenge presents
-itself: how can these workloads determine if the timing state healthy and accurate?
+itself: how can these workloads determine if the timing state is healthy and accurate?

 On a single StarlingX AIO-SX system, there may be multiple ptp4l and ts2phc instances writing time to various PHCs, a phc2sys instance keeping the realtime system clock in sync, multiple GNSS inputs